 * Fast-growing money market funds compete with deposits

-* Higher rates may force banks to offer more yield to customers
+* Higher rates may force banks to offer more yield to

 * Move could reduce net interest margins